-Industrial companies depend on a growing economy in order to perform well.
-A global recession would likely cause customers to pause large purchases.
-With this in mind, United Technologies actually held up fairly well during the last recession.
-The company remained profitable throughout the Great Recession, and quickly surpassed pre-recession earnings levels by 2010.
+Industrial companies depend on a growing economy in order to perform well, with recessions causing customers to pause large purchases.
+However, United Technologies actually held up fairly well during the last recession, remaining profitable throughout the entire period and growing at a reasonable pace since that time.

-We caution, however, that the company will be less diversified after the completion of the Otis and Carrier spin offs, which could effect earnings results.
+With that said, the company will be less diversified after the completion of the Otis and Carrier spin offs.